The Neurogastronomy Trend in Restaurants

 As more chefs discover that lighting, plating and even music are making an impact on how the food tastes, prepare for your senses to go through a cleanse when you walk into restaurants.

-When you are preparing your own restaurant, it can be advantageous to bring in diners and alter the senses around them to see how it is going to impact the taste of the food.
-Darker lighting can be used.
+When you are preparing your own restaurant, it can be advantageous to bring in diners.
+And alter the senses around them to see how it is going to impact the taste of the food.
+Darker lighting can be use.
 This in turn includes wooden décor to minimize the amount of reflecting light.
 You may want to use different types of music and even at different volumes.
 Remember that there are so many senses in play when people eat.
 It’s not just taste that you have to worry about because all of the other senses are going to impact taste.

-If you have ever had someone tell you that they didn’t like your food, maybe it wasn’t the food but the environmental factors that were off.
+If you have ever had someone tell you that they didn’t like your food.
+Maybe it wasn’t the food but the environmental factors that were off.
 It’s definitely food for thought.
-Neuroscience is being used in more and more restaurants, and is being funded by major brands as well.
+Neuroscience is being use in more and more restaurants.
+And is fund by major brands as well.

 While you may not think neurogastronomy is a thing, think again.
 It’s becoming more and more popular and for good reason.
 It could change the way you think about and interact with food forever.
 If it makes the food taste even better, it’s worth a try!